mzattera/hf-inference-api/README.md

 ## How to Install

-The library is available as a Maven dependency:
+The library requires Java 8 or later and is available as a Maven dependency:

 ```
 <dependency>